2024 End of Year Book Survey

 Picking Two Books to Read Versus Three

 I wrote and published eight TBR posts (January, February, March, April, May, July, September, and November).
 Out of those eight months, there was only one month where I read all three books I picked out.
 I’m realizing that reading three physical books a month is ambitious.
-Reading isn’t my only hobby and along with working full-time, working out, and spending time with friends and family, I can’t commit to three books.
-Going forward, I will be picking two books a month to read.
+Reading isn’t my only hobby, and along with working full-time, working out, and spending time with friends and family, I can’t commit to three books.
+Going forward, I will be picking two books to read in a single month.
 If I finish those two books before the end of the month, I will have a backup book ready.
 This could be a book to rent from the library or a book on my shelf that I have wanted to re-read.

 I think this is going to work a lot better.
 I don’t want to feel rushed to read a book.
 When I tried to read three books in a month, it made reading not fun and more of a chore.